Joe Conrad: Amateur career

 Conrad had early successes as an amateur winning the Mexican Amateur in 1950 and the Texas Amateur in 1951.
 He attended North Texas State, playing in the team that won the NCAA Men's Golf Championship in 1950, 1951 and 1952.
 He had further successes, winning the Southern Amateur and Trans-Mississippi Amateur in 1953 and the Southern Amateur for a second time in 1954.
 He was selected for the Americas Cup team in 1954.

 In January 1955, Conrad was selected for the Walker Cup team on the Old Course at St Andrews.
 He won his foursomes match but lost in the singles to David Blair by 1 hole, although the United States still won the match by 10 matches to 2.
 The Amateur Championship was played at Royal Lytham soon after the Walker Cup.
 Conrad met Alan Slater in the final.
 Conrad led by 4 holes after the first round but Slater reduced the deficit to 1 hole with 9 to play before Conrad won two holes to win 3 & 2.
 The following week he lost in the semi-final of the French Amateur championship to Henri de Lamaze.
 Conrad stayed on to play in the 1955 Open Championship on the Old Course.
 He qualified well, tying for 4th place, but in the Open itself he only just made the cut after a second round 76, one of three amateurs to make the cut.
 Rounds of 74 and 71 on the final day lifted him into a tie for 22nd place and he won the Silver Medal as the leading amateur.

-In 1956 Conrad travelled to Scotland to defend his Amateur Championship title.
+In 1956 Conrad travelled to Troon, Scotland to defend his Amateur Championship title.
 He reached the quarter-finals before losing to Reid Jack by 1 hole.
 Later in the year he also made his second appearance in the Americas Cup.